l4rzy/l4rzy.github.io/_posts/2024-02-28-software-dts-toolbox.md

 I reluctantly switched back to `socket` and tried to find a way to cancel the thread when timed out.
 But then I found one trick of Tkinter, which was `after` function.
 So I solved the probem without using any extra thread.
 The dns resolver worker will return `None` when timed out, the `socket` thread is still running, but the result of it will be discarded.

+## Tunnel server
+Since the tool is designed to use by the whole team, this feature is for sharing the same set of api tokens for the whole team.
+The idea is to have a server that will supply api tokens to user requests before making them.
+Furthermore, requests of the same content can be cached for better latency.

 ## OCR
 Another thing I noticed was team collaboration on call.
 Threat hunting on Teams calls involves copy and paste, or inspect IPs, URLs on the sharing screen.
 For that reason I added OCR functionality with tesseract library.
 Now when somebody's sharing something, I can just screenshot and paste to my toolbox.